What are A, B, C, and D properties?

 - Safety – Because these properties are normally in a good location with high-income tenants, it is rare that the value of these properties goes down.

-- Rent – It is easier to raise rent prices in higher income neighborhoods than in any other neighborhoods.
+- Rent – It is easier to raise rent prices in higher-income neighborhoods than in any other neighborhood.